 I found it at Walmart near me and I live in the middle of nowhere!
 You can also find it on Amazon.
 Here is the link: Xanthan Gum

 This is an optional ingredient, so feel free to skip it.
 You can also make a roux with equal parts flour and butter and cook it for a few minutes before adding to the cream of celery soup.
-I would start with 1 Tbsp of flour to 1 Tbsp butter.
+I would start with 1 tablespoon of flour to 1 tablespoon butter.

 Another option is cornstarch and water.
-I would add 2-3 tsp of cornstarch (cornflour in the UK) to 1 Tbsp of water and mix it into the cream of celery concentrate and bring to a low boil, stirring constantly, until thickened.
+I would add 2-3 teaspoon of cornstarch (cornflour in the UK) to 1 tablespoon of water and mix it into the cream of celery concentrate and bring to a low boil, stirring constantly, until thickened.
 If it gets too thick, add a touch of water.